ominusliticus/learning_scientific_computing/_sources/app_chapters/integral_equations.md

 In this chapter, we will discuss Fredholm integral equations of the second kind.
 These lend themselves well to iterative methods without a need to descretize your integration domain.
 Solutions obtained by such an iterative method go by the name of _Liouville-Neumann series_.
-We will start with a one-dimensional example comparing a discretized integration domain to a non-descretized one.
+We will start with a one-dimensional example comparing two discretization methods to evaluate the integral over the integration domain.
-Such non-discreized solutions are most commonly obtained using Lagrange interpolation polynomials, however, for the sake of this tutorial, we will avoid this complication.
 Then, we will introduce terminology and formalsm that should let you tackle $d$-dimensional integral equations.
 Solving coupled Fredholm integral equations of the second kind will follow a similar logic.